 “Yet I considered it necessary to send to you Epaphroditus, my brother, fellow worker, and fellow soldier, but your messenger and the one who ministered to my need”

 Chapter 2 of Philippians gives four examples of authentic biblical mental attitude.
 The first is the inimitable, matchless, peerless Lord Jesus.
 Then Paul turned to three lesser examples.
-First, he gave himself as an example; he was willing to pour himself out as a sacrifice.
+First, he gave himself an example; he was willing to pour himself out as a sacrifice.
 Timothy was a selfless servant.
 Then Paul turned to Epaphroditus.

 “Yet I considered it necessary to send to you Epaphroditus”